 File under: size matters.

-If the mat doesn’t fit your grill, you’ll end up with juices hitting the flames and maybe even losing your less secure items down into the bottom of the barbeque.
+If the mat doesn’t fit your grill, you’ll end up with juices hitting the flames and maybe even losing your less secure items down into the bottom of the barbecue.
 (I’m looking at you, fried eggs.)

 So, too small is definitely out.
 Too big is ok because you can cut it down to size.